What can I expect during the hospital stay?

 Our social worker will visit with you after surgery and work with the therapists and nurses to formulate a discharge plan.
 The social worker will assist in coordinating discharge to your home, a skilled nursing facility, in-patient rehabilitation facility, or nursing home.

-What determines when I can go home after hip replacement?
+What determines when I can go home after surgery?

 You can go home when you can ambulate safely with a walker, go up and down stairs, and get to the bathroom.
 Typically, you will have had a bowel movement before discharge, and will be able to take a shower.
 Your doctor is the one making the ultimate decision about the safety and timing of your discharge.
 You will need someone to drive you home from the hospital.

-When must I come back for a visit after hip surgery?
+When must I come back for a visit?

 You will return for a visit about one month after surgery; call or e-mail if you have questions before that time.
 This guide and your home health nurse can be helpful resources.
 Long-distance patients use e-mail, and have sent us digital photos of their incisions, and digital X-rays; this works very well and saves time and travel expense.